 Some coughs are dry.
-Others are considered productive.
+Others are productive.
 A productive cough is one that brings up mucus.
 Mucus is also called phlegm or sputum.

 Coughs can be either acute or chronic:

-Although coughing can be a troubling symptom, it is usually your body's way of healing.
 Here are some tips to help ease your cough:

 Call 911 if you have:

 Call your doctor right away if a person with cough has any of the following:

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial Team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.